What on Earth is going on here?

 TL;DR: while I welcome any individual who finds my work interesting to read along, like/share/subscribe, etc., viewer discretion is, as they say, advised.

 Q: Will you be making any lists for charts other than the year-end hot 100?

 A: No such plans are currently in the works.
-If and when I finally complete all 120+ lists, and after a nice, long break during which I only listen to field recordings of birds or waterfalls or whatever, I would be open to the possibility of doing some similar series for individual genre charts, or maybe like a list of “best/worst songs that charted on Cashbox but not Billboard” or something like that.
+If and when I finally complete all 120+ currently-planned lists, and after a nice, long break during which I only listen to field recordings of birds or waterfalls or whatever, I would be open to the possibility of doing some similar series for individual genre charts, or maybe like a list of “best/worst songs that charted on Cashbox but not Billboard” or something like that.
 The world of popular music has many nooks and crannies to explore, and hopefully I’ll be willing and able to do so for a long while yet!

 Q: Will this hot, glorious content be hosted anywhere other than acclaimed music journalism website popgoestheyear dot wordpress dot com?

 A: I’m glad you asked, because the answer is YES!
 I’m an active user and contributing reviewer on sputnikmusic.com, and will be posting these lists to my account there as well.
 Due to some formatting wonkiness with their list-publishing feature, I recommend you read any articles here, but I’ll probably be a bit more active in the comments section on Sputnik, so if you’d like to leave a comment or yell at me about why a song I don’t like is good actually, that’s probably your best bet to get a response.
 Additionally, I’ve set up a RateYourMusic account where I’ll be posting ratings for all the singles I’ve covered so far, in addition to those that didn’t make either list for a given year.
 So, if you want to see which beloved pop masterpieces I’ve rated a 3.5/5 (“The Rolling Stone rating”, as I call it), that’s where you can find that out.

 Q: Should I listen along?